tc-playground/tools-playground/data-science/linear-algebra/mit/02-elimination-with-matricies.md

 |  0 0 1 |
 ```

-* Check/Recompute a single entry in the result matrix using the Dot Ppoduct.
+* Check/Recompute a single entry in the result matrix using the Dot Product.

     ```
     ## Check R(2, 3)